Will A Satisfied CCJ Affect My Credit? [A Detailed Guide]

 Should I seek help from credit repair companies?

-The reality is that most of the services that credit repair companies offer are things that you can do yourself.
+Most of the services that credit repair companies offer are actually things you can do yourself.
 Remember building credit requires time and discipline in debt management.

 What is the minimum payment period for a CCJ?